Fraud fear prompts Bank of Ireland to restrict some debit cards

 The letter says there is “no need for you to take any immediate action.
 We’ve already taken steps to protect your account”.

-The extra security measure are described as a “short-term step and it may limit certain types of spending, like paying for goods and services online and abroad”.
+The extra security measures are described as a “short-term step and it may limit certain types of spending, like paying for goods and services online and abroad”.

 The letter said anyone travelling abroad before their new card arrives would “need to make sure that you have other ways of making payments, such as a credit card.
 We don’t recommend carrying large amounts of cash.
 Please also make sure that we have up-to-date email and phone details for you.”